1 Definitions and Interpretations

 “Business Day” means a day other than a day which is a Saturday, Sunday or public holiday in England;

-“Commencement Date” means the date set out in Part A of this agreement;
+“Commencement Date” means the date set out in this agreement or instruction to proceed and acceptance from us;

 “Force Majeure” means any cause affecting the performance by a party of its obligations under this agreement, arising from any act, event, omission, happening or non-happening beyond its reasonable control, including (but not by way of limitation) acts of any Governmental authority (including delay or failure to act), fire, flood, war, riot, revolution, epidemics, unusually severe weather, or an industrial or labour dispute;